JedLee6/Top150-LeetCode-Quick-Review-Notes/09_Binary_Tree_General/073_Binary_Tree_General_106._Construct_Binary_Tree_from_Inorder_and_Postorder_Traversal.md

 1. Recursively visit the left subtree.
 2. Recursively visit the right subtree.
 3. Visit the root node.

+The postorder traversal of a binary tree iteratively uses two stacks.
+One for performing a modified pre-order traversal(Root -> Right -> Left), and one for reversing the modified pre-order traversal.

+1. Use stack1 to perform a modified pre-order traversal (Root -> Right -> Left), where we process the root first, followed by the right child, and then the left child.
+2. Each time we pop a node from stack1, we push it onto stack2.
+This is reversing the modified pre-order traversal, so we get the nodes in post-order (left -> right -> root) when we pop from stack2.
+3. After stack1 is empty, we pop all elements from stack2 to get the post-order traversal.

 #### Real Example